Working with multi-camera live/studio scripts & rundowns!World's smartest entertainment scripts! Sign up if you haven't already!

 STEP 4: Editing a scene

-There are two ways you can add notes to your rundown.
+There are FOUR ways you can add notes to your rundown!

-- A scene note, optionally with a thumbnail image, that is displayed underneath the scene.
+The scene note is places underneath the scene and may have a thumbnail image.
 It can be turned on and off by each user in the top Show/Hide controls.

-- A segment note that is inline with each segment/shot.
+A segment note is inline with each segment/shot.
 It’s one additional column that you can add in the scene settings.
+You can see it above as “New graphic file on the server!”

 STEP 6: Adding a new scene between two existing ones